skops-dev/skops/docs/persistence.rst

 -----

-Currently, it is still possible to run insecure code when using skops persistence.
-E.g., it's possible to load a save file that evaluates arbitrary code using :func:`eval`.
+Currently, it is still possible to run insecure code when using skops persistence, e.g., it's possible to load a save file that evaluates arbitrary code using :func:`eval`.
 We do, however, have concrete plans on how to mitigate this.
 Please stay updated.